 The complete admission process from beginning to end is approximately 30 to 45 days.

-C.C.E.C.'s admissions process begins with an initial assessment and an offer for admission, which may take anywhere between 24 hours to 5 business days.
-If all required documents are completed and submitted, our admission team may make an offer within 24-48 business hours.
+C.C.E.C.'s admissions process begins with an initial assessment and an offer for admission.
+If all required documents are completed and submitted, our admission team may make an offer within 2 weeks.
 However, if there documents missing or incomplete, the processing time may vary.

 Moreover, there are several steps involved to complete documentation for a final decision.
 This information is relayed to the student applicant in the form of an LOA (Letter of Acceptance).
 The initial offer for admission is not an LOA.
 The admissions office examines documents received from the applicant and may make an offer with a decision for admission, which is the first step in the process.